 PART 1: Whether you’re Valtteri Bottas or running a modern port, focusing on what really matters is crucial to success

 In Valtteri’s line of work focus is so important; the fewer variables he needs to think about, the easier it is to reach his goals.
 Konecranes automation technology assists port operators in similarly focusing on the most important tasks at hand – those that improve the efficiency and safety of their operations.

 Even though advances in technology are helping port operations become ever more intelligent and automated, the role of people and their skills remains crucial.

 Automation is a growing megatrend in container terminals all over the world, with more and more terminals adopting a range of automated solutions to meet the challenges of larger ships, taller cranes and bigger call sizes.
 Helping to lead this trend, Konecranes offers the widest and deepest offering in automated container handling.

 In our two-part series on the Technology Connected theme, we will explore how advances in automation technology are assisting port operators to focus even more sharply on the tasks at hand: helping port operations become even safer and more efficient.
-The second part, coming soon to these pages, will focus on the specific benefits of port terminal automation for port operators.
+The second part, which can now be found here, will focus on the specific benefits of port terminal automation for your operations.

 Moving your container terminal to full automation is a safe move